 To empty the combination tank, attach the sewer hose by pressing the bayonet fitting onto the dump valve outlet and rotating clockwise until it feels solid and secure.
 Attach the outlet end of the hose to the sewage outlet, making sure the hose is placed so it will drain completely.
 Pull the main dump valve handle as far as it will go and wait until the tank is drained.
 Close the dump valve and partially refill the tank with clean water and repeat the process until clean.
 The main holding tank must be flushed out until all paper and waste material is removed.
-Should solids accumulate, close the dump valve, fill the tank about half full with water. then tow the trailer for a few miles.
+Should solids accumulate, close the dump valve, fill the tank about half full with water, then tow the trailer for a few miles.
 The turbulence and surging of the water will usually dissolve the solids into suspension so the tank can be drained.
-Replace the bayonet ring cap prior to traveling.